 [Büchi] 4 4 I->4 7 7 4->7 !a 12 12 4->12 a 0 0 6 6 0->6 1 6->0 1 1 1 1->7 !a 8 8 1->8 a 7->4 !b 2 2 7->2 b 8->0 b 5 5 8->5 !b 9 9 2->9 !a 10 10 2->10 a 9->2 1 3 3 10->3 1 3->9 !a 11 11 3->11 a 11->0 1 12->1 !b 12->3 b 13 13 5->13 1 13->0 b 13->5 !b

-The solved_game_to_mealy() shown in the paper does not always produce the same type of output, so it is better to explicitely call solved_game_to_split_mealy() or solved_game_to_separated_mealy() depending on the type of output one need.
+The solved_game_to_mealy() shown in the paper does not always produce the same type of output, so it is better to explicitly call solved_game_to_split_mealy() or solved_game_to_separated_mealy() depending on the type of output one need.
 We also show how to use the reduce_mealy() method to simplify one.

 In [8]: